ianyepan/ianyepan.github.io/_posts/2021-05-12-system-default-monospace-fonts-pt2.md

 symbol) too short and the dots and commas too small &mdash; which are two things that Menlo fixed.
 In addition, the font renders suboptimally on the Windows 10 operating system regardless of screen resolution.
-However, there is no denying that DejaVu is a very practical font with a massive collection of Unicode characters, and its derivatives, Menlo and Hack just to name two, are tremendously popular among developers.
+However, there is no denying that DejaVu is a highly practical font with a massive collection of Unicode characters, and its derivatives, Menlo and Hack just to name two, are tremendously popular among developers.